CalcTools

 What Are Microplastics?

 Microplastics are tiny plastic particles smaller than 5mm in diameter.
 They come from the breakdown of larger plastic items, synthetic clothing fibers, tire wear, and industrial processes.
-They're found virtually everywhere — in our water, food, air, and even our blood and organs.
+They are found virtually everywhere — in our water, food, air, and even our blood and organs.

 Main Sources of Microplastic Exposure

-• Seafood: Fish and shellfish accumulate microplastics from ocean pollution. ~150 particles per 150g serving.
+• Seafood: Fish and shellfish accumulate microplastics from ocean pollution.
+Approximately 150 particles per 150g serving (Cox et al., 2019).

-• Food Packaging: Heating food in plastic containers releases significantly more microplastics.
+• Food Packaging: Heating food in plastic containers releases 2-4 million microplastic particles.
 Processed foods in plastic packaging also contribute.

-• Tea Bags: A single plastic tea bag can release billions of nanoparticles and millions of microparticles into your cup.
+• Tea Bags: A single plastic tea bag can release 11.6 billion nanoparticles and 3.1 million microparticles into your cup (Hernandez et al., 2019).

-• Use a reverse osmosis or activated carbon water filter
+• Filter your water: Use a reverse osmosis or activated carbon water filter.
+RO systems remove ~95% of microplastics.

-• Avoid heating food in plastic containers — use glass or ceramic
+• Avoid heating plastic: Never microwave food in plastic containers — use glass or ceramic instead.

-• Use stainless steel or glass water bottles
+• Use glass or steel bottles: Replace plastic water bottles with stainless steel or glass alternatives.

 Frequently Asked Questions